dw-data/Visa-applications-Africa-Asia/README.md

-# Are visa applications less likely to be granted if they are filed in an African country?
+# How are the prospects of receiving a long-term visa for Germany?

-You can read the article based on this data analysis [at DW](http://dw.com/a-44097212).
+You can read one article based on this data analysis [at DW](http://dw.com/a-44097212).

 **Idea:** by Daniel Pelz

+**Additional Research:** by Rodion Ebbighausen

+**Data analysis:** Gianna-Carina Gruen

 **Data Source:** German Foreign Office.
 Provided to German party "Die Linke" via several "Kleine Anfragen" and upon own request